adrian-afergon/interview-code-challenges/DECISIONS.md

 it easily using mocks and have a relative coverage.

 Another point is use mappers in the data fetch by the api and returned by our repository.
-The idea is in case that the data gived by the API change, it can be handled in our Repository and we don't have to propagate the change to the other layers.
+The idea is in case that the data gave by the API change, it can be handled in our Repository and we don't have to propagate the change to the other layers.